 One season with Lada Sport Rosneft

 It looked like Tarquini is set for retirement, but LADA Sport Rosneft team offered him a one-year contract, so the experienced driver will stay in WTCC in 2016, ready to help Russian side to be more competitive than it was in previous years.

-Surprisingly, Russian manufacturer decided to withdraw from the WTCC at the end of 2016, so the experienced Italian was left without a drive for the following season and his future in motorsport looks uncertain.
+Surprisingly, Russian manufacturer decided to withdraw from the WTCC at the end of 2016, so the experienced Italian was left without a full-time drive for the following season.